polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 ### Account Based

 The Contract module uses an account based system similar to many existing smart contract platforms.
-To the Substrate runtime, contract accounts are just like normal user accounts; however in addition to an `AccountID` and `Balance` that normal accounts have, a contract account can also have associated contract code and some persistent contract storage.
+To the Substrate runtime, contract accounts are just like normal user accounts; however in addition to an `AccountID` and `Balance` that normal accounts have, a contract account also has associated contract code and some persistent contract storage.

 ### Two Step Deployment